Lecturer in Animal Science

 Post Graduate Certificate in Education

-Debbie teaches on the Canine Therapy course as well as on the Animal Science and Animal Management courses.
+Debbie teaches on the Animal Science and Animal Management courses and is the pathway lead for the Pet Behaviour and Welfare pathway.
 She runs the Pet Behaviour Clinic at Writtle University College.

 A comparison of the scent marking behaviours in a captive versus a free ranging population of Mara (Dolichotis patagonum) - Unpublished BSc thesis